chrisstewart/JRT-Multi-Display/README.md

 # Disclaimer

 I'm not affliated with JRT.
-I just made this file for my own use and as others have seen it and asked how, I figured I'd share it with the sim racing community.
+I made this file for my own use and as others have seen it and asked how, I figured I'd share it with the sim racing community.
 Enjoy!